If you do online shopping or have an online business of your own, you must have seen the Terms and Conditions.

 Those are important things you need to include in your website Terms and Conditions to put others on notice that they need your permission to use your content.
 This way, you protect your intellectual property.

-Another example, let’s say you sell a product from your site and you don’t have any Terms and Conditions for it.
+Another example is, let’s say you sell a product from your site and you don’t have any Terms and Conditions for it.

 What if your customer purchases it and asks for a refund?
-You’ll be stuck paying them if you didn’t have your refund policy outlined in your Terms and Conditions page.
+You’ll be stuck paying them if you didn’t have your refund policy outlined on your Terms and Conditions page.

 I see entrepreneurs making this legal mistake all the time!